timtrottcodes/timtrottcodes/README.md

 # Hi there! 👋 I'm **Tim Trott**

-I'm a senior software engineer based in the Central Belt of Scotland with over 15 years experience building quality websites and software applications to drive traffic and sales across a range of industries including retail, tourism, clothing, and medical.
+I'm a senior software engineer based in the Central Belt of Scotland with 20+ years’ experience building quality websites and software applications to drive traffic and sales across a range of industries including retail, tourism, clothing, and medical.

-  * 🎓 HND in Software Engineering
-  * 🔧 Microsoft certified ASP.Net / C# developer
-  * 🌟 Diplomas in Graphic Design, Photography, and Astronomy
+I'm a full-stack developer passionate about writing clean, high-performance code, always pushing boundaries, and driven by the challenge of building better, faster, and smarter solutions.

 <div align="center">
   <a href="https://www.linkedin.com/in/timtrott/" target="_blank">
     <img src="https://img.shields.io/static/v1?message=LinkedIn&logo=linkedin&label=&color=0077B5&logoColor=white&labelColor=&style=for-the-badge" height="25" alt="linkedin logo"  />